mpi-ncs/openoptics/docs/tutorials/7-topology.md

 # Tutorial 7: Design Topology for an Application

+Programming with low-level APIs can be tedious and error-prone.
+The following two tutorials demonstrate how to use OpenOptics' high-level APIs to build optical DCNs with just a few lines of code.

 In this tutorial, you will design a network topology tailored for a custom distributed application.

 The application is deployed on 8 hosts in an 8-ToR (Top-of-Rack switch) network, with one host per ToR.